Terms of Service

 4.6 You remain responsible for continuing to pay any secured loans, mortgages or hire purchase agreements and all essential expenditure items such as household bills.

 5.1 Some Debt Solution Programmes generate income for the charity.
 These are Individual Voluntary Arrangements, Protected Trust Deeds and Debt Management Plans.
-Only about five per cent of the calls to our helpline result in these Debt Solution Programmes.
+Only around 1.5% of the calls to our helpline result in these Debt Solution Programmes.

 5.2 If a Debt Management Plan is the most appropriate solution for you, we will only ever recommend you use a product provider which does not charge you fees.
 Free product providers are part of a voluntary funding scheme called Fairshare, which allows lenders to financially support the free debt management sector.
 This means that all of your monthly payment goes towards your debt with no deduction for fees.